This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Varieties of fatty fish, such as salmon, mackerel and sardines, are the best source of omega-3 fatty acids.
 These contain the active forms of omega-3 fats that can be easily used by the body.

 Some plant foods, such as chia seeds, flax and walnuts, also contain omega-3s.
 However, they contain a form of omega-3 fatty acid that is converted only in small amounts to the more active forms.

 You should include one to two servings of fish in your diet each week to help meet your omega-3 fatty acid needs.
 Otherwise, consider taking a fish oil or algae supplement to get some omega-3s into your day.

 11. Vitamin D

 Also known as the “sunshine vitamin,” getting enough vitamin D is incredibly important.

-Vitamin D is necessary for the absorption of calcium and can promote good bone health, making it an especially important vitamin for women to help prevent osteoporosis.
+Vitamin D is a fat-soluble vitamin necessary for the absorption of calcium and can promote good bone health, making it an especially important vitamin for women to help prevent osteoporosis.

 Those who have dark skin, are obese or get limited exposure to sunlight are at a greater risk for vitamin D deficiency.
 For these individuals, supplementation can be beneficial to prevent deficiency.